Ethical Elephant Jungle Sanctuary Phuket

 Activities and Price of the elephant sanctuary in Phuket

-This half day elephant package allows guest to spend some quality time with the elephants, feeding them sugar cane and bananas and relaxing in the mud spa before cooling off in the waterfall pools.
+This half-day elephant package allows guest to spend some quality time with the elephants, feeding them sugar cane and bananas and relaxing in the mud spa before cooling off in the waterfall pools.
 You will also learn about their history within Thai culture and gain an insight into their behaviour.
-You will also get to enjoy a Thai buffet style lunch or dinner before heading back to your accommodation.
+You will also get to enjoy a Thai buffet-style lunch or dinner before heading back to your accommodation.
+This is one of the best things to do in Phuket whilst you’re here.

 If you enjoy seeing Asia animal sanctuaries.
 You need to see the epic monkey forest Ubud in Bali.